-The Associate of Science/Oregon Transfer Business (ASOT-BUS) is a degree that is intended to prepare students for transfer into a baccalaureate business program at an Oregon University System (OUS) institution.
+The Associate of Science/Oregon Transfer Business (ASOT-BUS) is a degree that is intended to prepare students for transfer into a baccalaureate business program at a public Oregon University.
 Students who receive this degree will have met all lower division general education requirements of that institution's baccalaureate degree programs.
 Students transferring with this degree will have junior standing for registration purposes.
-Admission to the business school/program of any OUS institution is not guaranteed upon completion of the ASOT-BUS degree.
+Admission to the business school/program of any public Oregon University is not guaranteed upon completion of the ASOT-BUS degree.

-It is strongly recommended that students review the list of university-specific prerequisites and recommendations and contact the specific OUS institution business school/program early in the first year of their ASOT-BUS program at Southwestern to be advised about additional requirements and procedures for admission consideration to the OUS institution and the business school/program.
+It is strongly recommended that students review the list of university-specific prerequisites and recommendations and contact the specific Oregon University business school/program early in the first year of their ASOT-BUS program at Southwestern to be advised about additional requirements and procedures for admission consideration to the public Oregon University and the business school/program.